kubedb/docs/docs/guides/druid/backup/cross-ns-dependencies/index.md

 ---
-title: Backup & Restore Druid | KubeStash
+title: Cross-Namespace Dependencies Backup & Restore Druid | KubeStash
-description: Backup Druid database using KubeStash
+description: Druid Backup and Restore for Cross Namespace Dependencies using KubeStash
 menu:
   docs_{{ .version }}:
-    identifier: guides-druid-backup-logical
+    identifier: guides-druid-backup-cross-ns-dependencies
-    name: Logical Backup
+    name: Cross-Namespace Dependencies Backup
     parent: guides-druid-backup
-    weight: 20
+    weight: 60
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Backup and Restore Druid database using KubeStash
+# Druid Backup and Restore for Cross Namespace Dependencies using KubeStash

-[KubeStash](https://kubestash.com) allows you to backup and restore `Druid` databases.
-Specifically backup of external dependency of `Druid` metadata storage (`MySQL` or `PostgreSQL`) is sufficient to restore `Druid` to its previous state if the deep storage is kept intact.
-KubeStash makes managing your `Druid` backups and restorations more straightforward and efficient.
+[KubeStash](https://kubestash.com) offers backup and restore functionality for `Druid` with dependencies in different namespaces.

-This guide will give you how you can take backup and restore your `Druid` databases using `Kubestash`.
+This guide will give you how you can take [Application Level Backup](https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/druid/backup/application-level/) and restore your `Druid` databases, with dependencies in different namespaces in using `Kubestash`.
+In application level backup both manifest and logical data backups of any `Druid` database are captured in a single snapshot.
+During the restore process, KubeStash first applies the `Druid` manifest to the cluster and then restores the data into it.

+> **Note:** You can also apply the same updates in your `BackupConfiguration` and `RestoreSession` resources for other types of backup such as [Logical Backup](https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/druid/backup/logical/) or [Auto Backup](https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/druid/backup/auto-backup/)

 ## Before You Begin